Guardian of the Witch

 Guardian of the Witch (魔女の守人, Majo no Moribito) is a Japanese manga series written and illustrated by Asahi Sakano.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from February 2020 to June 2020, with its chapters collected in three tankōbon volumes.

+Plot

+In a world threatened by great evils, only the power of witches can stand against them.
+The story follows Fafner, the kingdom's strongest knight, as he guards the witch Manasfa.

 Publication

 Written and illustrated by Asahi Sakano, Guardian of the Witch was serialized for nineteen chapters in Shueisha's shōnen manga magazine Weekly Shōnen Jump from February 3 to June 22, 2020.
 Shueisha collected its chapters in three tankōbon volumes, released from May 13 to September 4, 2020.

 The manga was digitally published in English by Viz Media on their Shonen Jump service, while Shueisha published it on their Manga Plus online platform.
 Viz Media published the three volumes digitally on August 24, 2021.